-We have applied to have the MITTS Securities approved for quotation on the Nasdaq National Market under the symbol "SPPX".
-While there have been a number of issuances of series of Market Index Target-Term Securities, trading volumes have varied historically from one series to another and it is therefore impossible to predict how the MITTS Securities will trade.
-You cannot assume that a trading market will develop for the MITTS Securities.
+We have applied to have the MITTS Securities quoted on The Nasdaq National Market under the trading symbol "MTTX".
+If approval of this application is granted, the MITTS Securities will be quoted on The Nasdaq National Market at that time.
+We make no representation, however, that the MITTS Securities will be quoted on The Nasdaq National Market or, if quoted, will remain quoted for the entire term of the MITTS Securities.
+In any event, you should be aware that the quotation of the MITTS Securities on The Nasdaq National Market does not necessarily ensure that a trading market will develop for the MITTS Securities.
 If a trading market does develop, there can be no assurance that there will be liquidity in the trading market.
-The development of a trading market for the MITTS Securities will depend on our financial performance, and other factors such as the increase, if any, in the value of the S&P 500 Index.
+The development of a trading market for the MITTS Securities will depend on our financial performance and other factors such as the increase, if any, in the value of the S&P 500 Index.

-If the trading market for the MITTS Securities is limited, there may be a limited number of buyers for your MITTS Securities if you do not wish to hold your investment until maturity.
+If the trading market for MITTS Securities is limited, there may be a limited number of buyers for your MITTS Securities if you do not wish to hold your investment until maturity.
 This may affect the price you receive.